Islamic State invasion of Iraq: Fall of Mosul and push into Kirkuk

 On 11 June, ISIL members seized the Turkish consulate in Mosul and kidnapped 48 Turkish citizens including the consul general, three children and several members of the Turkish Special Forces.
 Reports suggested the abductees were taken to a nearby militant base and were unharmed.
 An unnamed Turkish official confirmed the government was in contact with the insurgents, while Prime Minister Recep Tayyip Erdoğan held an emergency meeting with members of the National Intelligence Organization (MIT) and Deputy Prime Minister Beşir Atalay to discuss the situation.
 The daring assault came a day after 28 Turkish truck drivers were abducted by militants while delivering fuel to a power plant in Mosul.
 Earlier that day, the governor of Ninawa Governate, Atheel al-Nujaifi, accused the military commanders that were in Mosul of abandoning the battlefield and fleeing from the city.
 The governor demanded that they be tried in a military court.
 He also stated that it was not just ISIL that captured Mosul but that other small militias had provided support in capturing the city.
 On 20 September 2014 the hostages captured on 11 June 2014 from the Turkish consulate in Mosul were released.

 ISIL seized large quantities of US-supplied military equipment.
-It also freed thousands of prisoners, many of whom are likely to join the insurgency.
+It also freed thousands of prisoners, many of whom likely joined the insurgency.

 There were conflicting reports about the east bank of Mosul, which has a significant population of Assyrians, Kurds, Turkmens, Shabaks and Armenians, with some suggesting it was controlled by Kurdish Peshmergas while according to others it was ISIL-controlled.

 Sources within the Iraq government allege that in the months preceding the assault, Ba'ath loyalists led by al-Douri had been in contact with disaffected Sunni officers who either defected or withdrew upon the ISIL-Ba'ath attack.
 While speaking to the charity Aid to the Church in Need, Chaldean Catholic Church Archbishop of Mosul Amel Nona stated "Mosul's last remaining Christians had left now a city which until 2003 was home to 35,000 faithful."